LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 **Then** the **Query result** should show `last_import_date` = ***today's date***  or the `import_datetime`when you recently did **step 2.1.1**
 **~and** you should see the now parsed columns, of type *string*, for your new table
 **~and** you may proceed to test next table
-**~and** when all the new tables are done you may proceed to [test your recast job](#3-testing-the-tascomi-recast-table-increment-job).
+**~and** **~and** when you see all your new tables showing correct results, you may proceed to [test your recast job](#3-testing-the-tascomi-recast-table-increment-job).

 <!---:::note--->
 >**`ⓘ` NOTE**
->You may quickly skip past **Step 2.3.4**, waiting until **Step 4.3.4** on the presumption that if the data shows up right at at the end then logically everything should have worked in between without needing to test all of it.
+>You may quickly skip through **Step 2.3.4**, waiting until **Step 4.3.4** on the presumption that if the data shows up right at at the end then logically everything should have worked in between without needing to test all of it.
 >
 >In practice it's only worth checking a single example in **Step 2.3.4**.
 Then, so long as all the new tables and columns appeared at ***Step 2.3.3*** then you really have nothing to worry about.
 <!---:::--->